MrVyas2511/Basic_Baking_System/README.md

 # Basic_Baking_System
 Hello everyone,
 This is the Basic Banking system created by me as part of The spark foundation internship.

-The user can do a trasaction between two users and the history of the transaction can  see in the payment History section.
+In this app, user can do a trasaction between two users and the history of the transaction can  see in the payment History section.
 Transaction history stores the data of successful transaction and failed transactions.

 ## Work FLow